datavistics/datavistics.github.io/content/posts/arabic-rag-5.md

 {{< notice info >}}
 In this blog you will learn:
+- Important VectorDB considerations
-- What are good practices for preparing your data for VectorDBs
+- How to prepare your data for ingestion
 - How to use LanceDB for RAG
-- How well does LanceDB work for RAG
 {{< /notice >}}

 # Approach